badosuju/UserBundle/README.md

 - Form based authentication
 - Api token based authentication
 - User base class
-- Group base class (use or don't use, up to you)
+- Group base class

 ##What it doesn't do..

-- registration
+- registration (although I might do this)
 - profile pages
 - lots of bloaty stuff you dont need